abrehan2/abrehan2/readme.md

 <p align="left">
 Hello 👋, I'm Rehan, a final-year software engineering student pursuing MERN Stack development from Air University, Islamabad.
 Since 2021, I have been gaining hands-on experience by learning from various resources and developing custom projects according to industrial standards, with a particular focus on software development.
 I have always been intrigued by open-source contributions and have enabled myself to contribute beyond the constraints.<br><br>
 Crafting ideas into web-based realities is my forte, which enables me to possess the following skills:<br>
-• <b>Front-End:</b> HTML, CSS, Bootstrap, JavaScript, React.js, Redux, Chakra UI, Material UI, Materialize, Semantic UI, and Chart.js<br>
+• <b>Front-End:</b> HTML, CSS, Bootstrap, JavaScript, React.js, Redux, Chakra UI, Material UI, Materialize, Semantic UI, Vite.js, andd Chart.js<br>
 • <b>Back-End:</b> Node.js, Express.js, MongoDB, Firebase, and REST APIs<br>
 • <b>Tools:</b> Postman and GitHub<br><br>
 Furthermore, I am a Microsoft Learn Student Ambassador, which enables me to get involved in a diverse community of individuals belonging to different races and sharing different experiences.
 I have been involved in consulting people, helping them get started with web development by hosting hands-on workshops on React.js and REST APIs.
 Similarly, I'm also a Postman Student Expert, which demonstrates my expertise in API testing.